Social

 The Global Disaster Prevention Center was established in Kodaira, Tokyo, in September 2015 within Bridgestone Corporation in order to instill a deeper commitment in all Group employees to the Bridgestone Safety Mission Statement of “Safety First, Always” from a disaster prevention perspective.

-Bridgestone Corporation continually seeks to enhance the training provided at the center.
-The company has added sessions related to natural disasters on March 11, 2016, the anniversary of the 2011 Great East Japan Earthquake, and lessons learned from that disaster.
+Bridgestone continually seeks to enhance the training provided at the center.
+It added sessions related to natural disasters on March 11, 2016, the fifth anniversary of the 2011 Great East Japan Earthquake, and lessons learned from that disaster.

 Health initiatives in Japan